|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

 You may receive expedited service in Minnesota if you meet the above requirements, even if you received SNAP in another state during the month of application.

-Many families are concerned about rising costs of food.
+Many families are concerned about the rising costs of food.
 This pamphlet from the USDA (PDF) contains tips on how to stretch food dollars through budgeting, food selection and low-cost recipes.

 What is the SNAP program?